 Reading was also a popular pastime and the first novels were published at this time.
 Books were still expensive but in many towns, you could pay to join a circulating library.
 The first daily newspaper in England was printed in 1702.
 The Times began in 1785.
 Smoking clay pipes were popular in the 18th century.
 So was taking snuff.
 Wealthy young men would go on a 'grand tour' of Europe lasting one or two years.

 Rich people in the 19th Century

 Rich people still had many servants to do all the hard and unpleasant work.
-Rich families usually employed a butler, a footman, a cook and several maids as well as gardeners.
+Rich families usually employed a butler, a footman, a cook, and several maids as well as gardeners.
 Girls from upper-class families were taught by a governess.
 Boys were often sent to public schools like Eton.

 The traditional pastimes of the rich continued.
 However several new sports and games were invented during the 19th century.
-William Webb Ellis is supposed to have invented Rugby at Rugby school in 1823 when he picked up a football and ran with it.
 Although a form of tennis was played since the Middle Ages lawn tennis was invented in 1873.
 Snooker was invented in India in 1875.

 Life in the 19th Century

 In the 20th century Britain remained a very unequal society with a huge gulf between the rich and the poor.
 A small minority of the population owned most of the country's wealth.
 However the divides between the upper class, middle class and working class became less obvious.
 In the early 20th century only a small minority could afford goods like telephones, cars and washing machines.
 In the late 20th century Britain became an affluent society and consumer goods became common.
 Furthermore in the past it was usually possible to tell somebody's class by their clothes.
 In the late 20th century it became much more difficult as the clothes of ordinary people greatly improved.